Overview of insurance products

-- You pay no co-payment and no deductible, but you do have to pay the practice fees and additional payments for medications.
+- You pay no co-payment and no deductible, but you do have to pay additional payments for medications.
 This is because cost contributions in Germany are always governed by the provisions of the statutory health insurance (SHI).

 You are subject to German law in this case.